selo20/calculatorv2/Minesweeper/README.md

 # minesweeper

-Minesweeper for linux n windows
+MineSweeper game for Linux and Windows